 - The California AG’s report also includes 27 examples of complaints and what companies did to fix the potential violations.

 - California also released a tool that will make it easier for consumers to file complaints about businesses that do not have a clear and easy-to-find “Do Not Sell My Personal Information” link on their website’s homepage.

-- For information about recent data breaches, consumers and businesses should visit the Identity Theft Resource Center’s (ITRC) new data breach tracking tool, notified.
+- To learn about recent data breaches consumers and businesses should visit the ITRC’s data breach tracking tool, notified.

 - For more information, or if someone believes they are the victim of identity theft, consumers can contact the ITRC toll-free at 888.400.5530 or via live-chat on the company website www.idtheftcenter.org.

 Welcome to the Identity Theft Resource Center’s Weekly Breach Breakdown for July 23, 2021.
 Our podcast is possible thanks to support from Experian and Sentilink.
 Each week we look at the most recent events and trends related to data security and privacy.
 This week we look at the California Consumer Privacy Act (CCPA), the state law that gives consumers a way to push back against data breaches, and the one-year anniversary of CCPA enforcement.

 I’m sure most of us have heard a parent or mentor say at one time or another, “You need the right tool for the right job.”
 When it comes to protecting privacy and personal information, the Mac-Daddy of protection tools is the CCPA.